 Choreographer

-Carrie-Anne Ingrouille is represented in the West End and on Broadway with her critically acclaimed choreography for SIX playing at the Vaudeville Theatre, London and the Lena Horne Theatre, New York.
-For her work on the show, Carrie has received a Tony and Olivier Award Nomination for Best Theatre Choreographer and WhatsOnStage, OFFIE, and The Elizabeth Sterling Haynes Award nominations for Best Choreography.
+For her work on the show, Carrie has received an Olivier Award nomination for Best Theatre Choreographer, as well as WhatsOnStage, OFFIE, and The Elizabeth Sterling Haynes Award nominations for Best Choreography.

-Carrie is the U.K. Associate Choreographer for the West End and touring productions of Hamilton.
+Carrie is currently the UK Associate Choreographer for the London production of Hamilton.

 Set Designer